RikuVan/svelte-custom-stores-demo/README.md

 export const store = useMachine(dog_machine)
 ```

-There is quite a bit going on here that is very specific to Xstate, the definition of the machine, the updates of the machine context, the definition of guards, etc. I will point you to the Xstate docs to better understand what is going on.
+There is quite a bit going on here that is very specific to Xstate: the definition of the machine, the updates of the machine context, the definition of guards, and so on.
+I will point you to the Xstate docs to get a handle on all that.
 In this case, we can use a `readable` store (just as with Redux) to make Xstate conform to the contract because Xstate has its own eventing system for updates.
 The `readable` store takes a function as a second argument which has its own internal `set` method, allowing us to wrap any api, like Xstate or Redux that has its own built in subscription model but with a slightly different api.
 In this case, we need to ensure that we call `start` and `stop`.
 There are certainly other ways to accomplish this without using a Svelte store at all.
+A custom svelte store can be truly custom.
+Checkout the `xstate_store` branch to poke it a bit.

-## The next generation of Svelte stores
+## Now your `$`'s and your stores

 I hope you have seen what a little compiler magic and a simple, well-thought api can accomplish.
-The store `contract` and the runtime stores offered by Svelte should not be seen as the end of state management with Svelte, but the beginning.
-Please play around and make your own custom store, or adopt your preferred to state management library to Svelte, and share your ideas with the rest of us.
+The `store contract` and the runtime offered by Svelte should not be seen as the end of state management with Svelte, but the beginning.
+I look forward to what is coming as new custom stores pop up in user land, adaptations of your preferred state management patterns or libraries or then something really new.
+Please share your ideas with the rest of us.

 ---